 Translation: 9 Business classes

-Major in Economics, Management Science, Math or Computer Science.
-Or, combine a mix of 9 different business-related classes from Rady, Economics, Communication, Computer Science, and Math.
+Major in Economics, Management Science, International Studies - International Business, International Studies - Economics, Math or Computer Science.
+Or, combine a mix of 9 different business-related classes from Rady with another major.

 Additional education required to attain CPA license:

 30 units Accounting